-In the great universe, you know, or in great buddha-land, to start zendo is just [laughing] like to pick up a dust, you know.
+In the great universe, or in great buddha-land, to start zendo is just [laughing] like to pick up a dust.
 Not so big thing.
-Even though it is very small thing, you know, but if you don't [do it], nothing will happen.
-But he says nation will be prosperous.
-"Nation," he says; but it means "Buddha," or "Zen members," or "Zen students will become prosperous" [laughs].
-Many Zen Center students come to Zen Center, for an instance, or come to-go to some other center.
+Even though it is very small thing, but if you don't do it, nothing will happen.
+But he says the nation will be prosperous.
+"Nation," he says; but it means

+"Buddha," or "Zen members," or "Zen students will become prosperous" [laughs].
+Many Zen Center students come to Zen Center, for an instance, or go to some other center.

-But is this, you know, something very meaningful thing or not?
-We-we should think about nation become prosperous, or Zen students become prosperous.
+But is this something very meaningful thing or not?
+We should think about nation become prosperous, or Zen students become prosperous.
 Is this good thing or bad thing?
 If something good happens, something bad will happen at the same time.
-Most likely of one good thing happens, and five or ten or more than [laughs] twenty bad things will happen.
-So we should think, whether to pick up one dust, to establish something is good thing or bad thing.
+Most likely if one good thing happens, then five or ten or more than [laughs] twenty bad things will happen.
+So we should think whether to pick up one dust, to establish something is good thing or bad thing.
 But if you don't, nothing will happen [laughs].
 This is also true.
 What will you do?
 Will you pick up one dust or you don't pick up any dust?
 Leave everything as it is without saying anything?

 How many people are suffering?
 "What is the matter?
 Let them suffer.
-Let them go [in the] wrong direction.
+Let them go in the wrong direction.
 That is not our problem.
 Let it go as they go.
-You-I will not, you know, do anything with you."
-That is, "We will not pick up, do, or pick up any dust."
+I will not do anything with you."
+That is, "We will not pick up any dust."
 But if you want to do something with them, or if you want to help them, at the same time many bad things will follow [laughs].
 This is very interesting but very real.

-As Dōgen-zenji said, "If you-if, because, you-everything is buddha.
+As Dōgen-zenji said, "Everything is buddha.
 So, there is enlightenment and defilement, birth and death, Buddha and sentient beings."
 If you pick up one thing there is birth and death, enlightenment and delusion, and Buddha and sentient beings.
-And good-something good and something bad.
+And something good and something bad.
 Even though your speech is good, many things will happen just because you picked up one thing.
-If you say do anything, don't do anything, nothing will happen.
+If you don't do anything, nothing will happen.
 But because we do something many things will follow.
 That is actual fact.
-So we call it "Genjō-kōan."
+So we call it "Genjō-kōan." ["Actualizing the Fundamental Point," a fascicle of Dōgen's Shōbōgenzō.]
 That is our kōan to solve-actual kōan we have.